Mazda Australia Pty Ltd—Mazda6 (GG) Sedan/Hatch, Mazda6 (GY) Wagon, RX-8 (FE) & BT-50 (UN)

 What should consumers do?

-If consumers are uncertain about whether their vehicle is affected by the recall they should contact their local dealership and/or Mazda Australia (phone 1800 034 411 Monday to Friday 9.30am - 5pm (EST or AEST)), email firstname.lastname@example.org or check the VIN on the Mazda Australia website at https://www.mazda.com.au/recalls/ ).
+If consumers are uncertain about whether their vehicle is affected by the recall they should contact their local dealership and/or Mazda Australia (phone 1800 034 411 Monday to Friday 9.30am - 5pm (EST or AEST)), email email@example.com or check the VIN on the Mazda Australia website at https://www.mazda.com.au/recalls/.
 If consumers are affected they should organise to have the airbag replaced.
-Consumers with an ‘alpha’ airbag should immediately arrange for a replacement.
+The ‘alpha’ airbags have a higher risk of misdeployment and a higher risk of causing harm.
+The ACCC recommends that owners of cars with alpha airbags installed take immediate steps to have the airbags replaced.
 All repairs carried out as part of this recall are free of charge.

 Mazda Authorised Dealers